cpraveen/numa/dft.md

 \sumfr |\hatu_k| \le C \left[ \frac{1}{(N/2)^{m+1}} + \frac{1}{(N/2+1)^{m+1}} + \ldots \right]
 $$

-The sum on the right can be bounded
+The sum on the right can be bounded by an integral

 $$
 \begin{aligned}